lehenbauer/unmixer/README.md

 ### Requirements

-It currently runs on Mac only but should be able to be ported to other operating systems without great difficulty.
+It currently runs on Macs with reasonably current MacOS.
+It ought to be able to be ported to Windows and/or Linux.
+I am not taking that on at this time but will entertain pull requests if someone is motivated to make it work.

 ### How To Install It